 In the 2000s, many companies started using 3D CAD instead, which provided new opportunities to visualize and optimize products.
 However, many companies still have 2D files from previous projects that need to be managed in existing CAD solutions.

-With 3D CAD software, such as IRONCADA 3D model provides a more realistic and detailed view of the product, making it easier to optimize products.
+With 3D CAD programs, such as IRONCADa 3D model provides a more realistic and detailed view of the product.

 Many people can also more easily understand the design through a 3D model compared to a 2D CAD drawing.